electric-sql/pglite-bindings/README.md

 # libpglite
 - libpglite is a thin load/wrapper around postgresql backend, initdb, and some transport facilities inspired from frontends.
 - initdb part is fully automated to create a default database "template1" with user "postgres" with md5 password "password" in "/tmp/pglite/base" folder ( real or not ).
-- libpglite part only take queries in input, and output results.
+- libpglite part only takes queries in input, and output results.
 All encoded in UTF-8.

     - possible inputs are: